This post may contain affiliate links. Please see my disclosure policy for details.

 Looking for more Outlander locations in Edinburgh?

-If you’re planning an Outlander trip to Scotland, there are many locations you can visit around Edinburgh.
+If you’re planning an Outlander trip to Scotland, there are many Outlander locations you can visit around Edinburgh.
+Also, there are plenty of Outlander locations in Glasgow!

 Bo’ness is where Claire and Frank said their goodbyes or pay a visit to Doune Castle and find the seat of the Mackenzie Clan at Castle Leoch.
 Nearby is Deanston Distillery that featured at the wine store in La Havre and Drummond Castle gardens that played the Versailles gardens in Outlander.